-Investigators must acknowledge Oxford EMCRF in publications and inform Oxford EMCRF of all publications that relate to work facilitated by the Oxford EMCRF, either physically or intellectually.
+Investigators must acknowledge the NIHR Oxford in publications and inform the CRF of all publications that relate to work facilitated by the the CRF, either physically or intellectually.
 The following statement must be included in all appropriate publications:

 This study is funded/supported by the National Institute for Health and Care Research (NIHR) Clinical Research Facility (CRF).
 Conduct of the study was supported by the NIHR Oxford Clinical Research Facility.
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.